nicotine-plus/nicotine-plus/doc/DEVELOPING.md

 Release dates are not set in stone, as Nicotine+ development is done by volunteers in their spare time.
 However, keep the following points in mind:

- * Taking too long to release a new Nicotine+ version (e.g. years) will likely end up in Nicotine+ no longer working due to technological advancements, or being dropped from distributions.
-This already happened when support for Python 2 ended in 2019.
+ * Taking too long to release a new Nicotine+ version (e.g. years) will likely result in Nicotine+ no longer functioning due to technological advancements, or being removed from distributions.
+This previously occurred when support for Python 2 ended in 2020.

- * We have no way of delivering updates to all users at the same time.
-Packagers for various distributions need to package and test new Nicotine+ versions before users receive them.
-It would be preferable to avoid creating too many releases in a very short period of time.
+ * We have no means of delivering updates to all users at the same time.
+Packagers for numerous distributions have to package and test new Nicotine+ releases before they can be delivered to users.

- * Releasing large updates can make it harder to pinpoint eventual issues that have been introduced since the previous release.
+ * Releasing large updates can make it more difficult to pinpoint eventual issues that were introduced since the previous release.

 ## Creating a new Nicotine+ release

-The following is a step-by-step guide on what a Nicotine+ maintainer should do when releasing a new version of Nicotine+.
+The following is a step-by-step guide detailing what a Nicotine+ maintainer should do when releasing a new version of Nicotine+.

- 1. Ensure that Nicotine+ works on at least these four systems: Windows, macOS, the oldest Ubuntu version we still support (16.04), as well as the newest Ubuntu version available.
+ 1. Ensure that Nicotine+ works on at least these four systems: Windows, macOS, the oldest Ubuntu version we still support (16.04), as well as the newest Ubuntu release available.

  2. Ensure that the source distribution (sdist) includes all necessary files to run Nicotine+.
 A source distribution can be generated by running
 ```
 python3 setup.py sdist
 ```

- 3. Add a new release note entry in NEWS.md.
-The release notes should contain a user-readable list of noteworthy changes since the last release (not a list of commits), as well as a list of closed bugs on GitHub.
+ 3. Add a new release note entry to NEWS.md.
+Release notes should contain a user-readable list of noteworthy changes since the last release (not a list of commits), as well as a list of closed issues on GitHub.

  4. Increase the Nicotine+ version number / add new version entries in the master branch.
 Nicotine+ uses [Semantic Versioning](https://semver.org/).
 The following files need to be modified:
     * NEWS.md